4lch4/4lch4.social/README.md

 - [Hugo][0] - Framework used to build the website.
 - [Bootstrap BP Hugo Startpage][1] - The theme used for styling the website.
+- [FontAwesome][3] - Provides the icons for the various services/sites.

 ## Screenshot